 - Poultry Parts - 24 hours per 1 to 2 pounds

-We are dedicated to producing grassfed beef in a manner that is humane for our cattle, environmentally sustainable for our land, and delicious for you, the folks who eat our product.
-From the day that one of our bulls first meets one of our heifers, it takes almost three years for the beef to get to your plate.
+We are dedicated to producing grass-fed beef in a manner that is humane for our cattle, environmentally sustainable for our land, and delicious for you, the folks who eat our product.
+From the day that one of our bulls first meets one of our heifers, it takes almost three years from that point for the beef to get to your plate.

-For many folks, cooking grassfed beef feels much different than commodity feedlot beef.
-To help, we’ve put together a detailed guide that breaks down how to cook different grassfed beef cuts by category:
+For all of us, cooking grass-fed beef is much different than cooking commodity feed-lot beef.
+To help, we’ve put together a detailed guide that breaks down how to cook different grass-fed beef cuts by category:

-As an overview, here are a few general tips and hints to ensure the tastiest results for your enjoyment.
+As an overview, here are a few general tips and hints to ensure the tastiest outcome for your enjoyment.

-We recommend aging your grassfed steaks, like Sirloin, Ribeyes and Strips (read more here).
+We recommend aging your grass-fed meat, like Sirloin, Ribeyes and New York Strip steaks (read more here).
 Ground beef does not need to be aged.

-Typically, grassfed beef requires 30% less cooking time, because grassfed beef has a lower fat content and higher protein level than conventional corn-fed, commodity beef.
-So if you are using a recipe not specifically calling for grassfed beef, cut the cook time by a third and check the meat frequently.
-If using an oven, lower the oven temperature by about 50°F.
+Typically, grass-fed beef requires 30% less cooking time, because this beef has a lower fat content and higher protein level than conventional corn-fed, commodity beef.
+So if you are using a recipe not specifically calling for grass-fed beef, cut the cooking time by a third and check the meat frequently.
+If you're using an oven, lower the oven temperature by about 50°F.

-However you choose to prepare your meat, use a lower temp and cook slower to get a juicy and tender finished product.
+However you may choose to prepare your meat, use a lower temp and cook more slowly to get a juicy and tender final product.
 Our steaks are best when eaten rare to medium-rare.

-Let meat rest once it is done cooking, so that the precious juices can be redistributed within the resting meat.
-For tender and delicious grassfed beef, remove from heat, cover loosely, and let rest before cutting.
-Cut against the “grain” of the meat for a tender finished product.
+Let the meat rest once it is done cooking so that the juices can be re-distributed within the resting meat.
+For tender grass-fed beef, remove it from the heat, cover it loosely, and let it rest before slicing.
+We recommend cutting against the grain of the meat in thin strips to enhance the overall tenderness of the final product.

-Step-by-step instructions for our favorite techniques and a list of our favorite recipes can be found on our Master Guide on How to Perfectly Cook Grassfed Beef.
+Step-by-step instructions for our favorite techniques and a list of our favorite recipes can be found in our Master-Guide on How to Perfectly Cook Grass-fed Beef.